-The City has significant housing, social service, and community development needs that were developed into allocation priorities through the community participation process.
+The City has significant housing, social service, and community development needs that were developed into allocation priorities through the

-Throughout the 2020 - 2021 program year, the City complied with shelter-in-place orders along with other municipalities in the 9-county Bay Area region in response to the emergence of the corona virus pandemic.
-As a result, many individuals and businesses in the City struggled to find sufficient work opportunities to pay for rent or other basic necessities.
-The third round of \$821,000 dollars of corona virus funding awarded from the federal government (CDBG-CV) was programmed by the City. \$521,000 was awarded to be used for rental assistance while \$300,000 was directed for microbusiness assistance specifically to in-home childcare providers.
+Throughout the 2022 - 2023 program year, the City reconciled the aftermath of shelter-in-place orders lifting along with other municipalities in the 9-county Bay Area region in response to the corona virus pandemic.
+During this period, many individuals and businesses in the City continued to struggle to find sufficient work opportunities to pay for rent or other basic necessities.
+The remainder of the third round of \$821,000 dollars of corona virus funding awarded from the federal government (CDBG-CV) was administered by the City.
+One contract of \$521,000 was administered to be used for rental assistance.